estnltk/estnltk-model-data/named_entity_recognition/recall_estimation/data_generation/amundsen_02/readme.md

 * Use [02_prepare_for_labelling.ipynb](02_prepare_for_labelling.ipynb) to extend randomly chosen annotations into 2 word phrases and to extract a small subset of sentences for the first phase of annotation.
 We picked 100 samples from each sub population sample for the first phase of manual annotation.
 * Import data into [labelstudio](https://labelstud.io/) and use it for the first phase of manual annotation.
 The goal of manual labelling is to determine whether sampled phrases represent a named entity (NE).
 More specifically, annotators are  given choices for evaluating the match with NE: 'partial match', 'full match' ja 'no'.
 In our case, 1 annotator completed the work, following [the Estonian NE annotation guidelines](https://docs.google.com/document/d/1gZcNHmSEK3ua6EwsGJJgRUbfOTzSSa6LuQaDvgNThM4/) by Laura Katrin Leman and Kairit Sirts.
 * Use [03_prepare_for_labelling_(phase_2).ipynb](03_prepare_for_labelling_(phase_2).ipynb) to prepare data for the second annotation phase.
 Exclude populations that did not contain any matches in the first annotation, also exclude sentences that have already been annotated in the first phase;
-* Use [04_update_benchmark.ipynb](https://github.com/estnltk/estnltk-model-data/blob/main/named_entity_recognition/recall_estimation/data_generation/amundsen_02/04_update_benchmark.ipynb) to first post-process manual annotations (remove duplicates, take out positive cases, merge phase 1 & phase 2 annotations and save into [recall_sets](https://github.com/estnltk/estnltk-model-data/tree/main/named_entity_recognition/recall_estimation/data_generation/amundsen_02/labelled/recall_sets) CSV files), and to create a dataset description CSV file (example [description file](https://github.com/estnltk/estnltk-model-data/blob/main/named_entity_recognition/recall_estimation/data_generation/amundsen_02/data_description.csv)).
+* Use [04_update_benchmark.ipynb](https://github.com/estnltk/estnltk-model-data/blob/main/named_entity_recognition/recall_estimation/data_generation/amundsen_02/04_update_benchmark.ipynb) to post-process manual annotations (remove duplicates, take out positive cases, merge annotations of the first & second phase and save into [recall_sets](https://github.com/estnltk/estnltk-model-data/tree/main/named_entity_recognition/recall_estimation/data_generation/amundsen_02/labelled/recall_sets) CSV files), and to create a dataset description CSV file (example [description file](https://github.com/estnltk/estnltk-model-data/blob/main/named_entity_recognition/recall_estimation/data_generation/amundsen_02/data_description.csv)).
-* Finally, copy [recall_sets](https://github.com/estnltk/estnltk-model-data/tree/main/named_entity_recognition/recall_estimation/data_generation/amundsen_02/labelled/recall_sets) and the [description file](https://github.com/estnltk/estnltk-model-data/blob/main/named_entity_recognition/recall_estimation/data_generation/amundsen_02/data_description.csv) into [the benchmarks folder](https://github.com/estnltk/estnltk-model-data/tree/main/named_entity_recognition/recall_estimation/benchmarks), following the example of existing benchmarks.
+* Finally, copy [recall_sets](https://github.com/estnltk/estnltk-model-data/tree/main/named_entity_recognition/recall_estimation/data_generation/amundsen_02/labelled/recall_sets) and the [description file](https://github.com/estnltk/estnltk-model-data/blob/main/named_entity_recognition/recall_estimation/data_generation/amundsen_02/data_description.csv) into [the benchmarks folder](https://github.com/estnltk/estnltk-model-data/tree/main/named_entity_recognition/recall_estimation/benchmarks), following the structure of existing benchmarks (amundsen_01, amundsen_02).